-We believe that those who have been saved by the grace of God through union with Christ by faith and through regeneration by the Holy Spirit enter the kingdom of God and delight in the blessings of the new covenant: the forgiveness of sins, the inward transformation that awakens a desire to glorify, trust, and obey God, and the prospect of the glory yet to be revealed.
+The Kingdom of God: We believe that those who have been saved by the grace of God through union with Christ by faith and through regeneration by the Holy Spirit enter the kingdom of God and delight in the blessings of the new covenant: the forgiveness of sins, the inward transformation that awakens a desire to glorify, trust, and obey God, and the prospect of the glory yet to be revealed.
 Good works constitute indispensable evidence of saving grace.
-Living as salt in a world that is decaying and light in a world that is dark, believers should neither withdraw into seclusion from the world, nor become indistinguishable from it: rather, we are to do good to the city, for all the glory and honor of the nations is to be offered up to the living God.
+Living as salt in a world that is decaying and light in a world that is dark, believers should neither withdraw into seclusion from the world, nor become indistinguishable from it: rather, we are to do good to the city1, for all the glory and honor of the nations is to be offered up to the living God.
 Recognizing whose created order this is, and because we are citizens of God's kingdom, we are to love our neighbors as ourselves, doing good to all, especially to those who belong to the household of God.
 The kingdom of God, already present but not fully realized, is the exercise of God's sovereignty in the world toward the eventual redemption of all creation.
 The kingdom of God is an invasive power that plunders Satan's dark kingdom and regenerates and renovates through repentance and faith the lives of individuals rescued from that kingdom.
-It therefore inevitably establishes a new community of human life together under God.
+It therefore inevitably establishes a new community of human life together

-11. God's New People

-We believe that God's new covenant people have already come to the heavenly Jerusalem; they are already seated with Christ in the heavenlies.
-This universal church is manifest in local churches of which Christ is the only Head; thus each "local church" is, in fact, the church, the household of God, the assembly of the living God, and the pillar and foundation of the truth.
-The church is the body of Christ, the apple of his eye, graven on his hands, and he has pledged himself to her forever.
-The church is distinguished by her gospel message, her sacred ordinances, her discipline, her great mission, and, above all, by her love for God, and by her members' love for one another and for the world.
-Crucially, this gospel we cherish has both personal and corporate dimensions, neither of which may properly be overlooked.
-Christ Jesus is our peace: he has not only brought about peace with God, but also peace between alienated peoples.
+God's New People: We believe that God's new covenant people have already come to the heavenly Jerusalem; they are already seated with Christ in the heavenlies.
+This universal church is manifested in local churches of which Christ is the only head; thus each 'local church' is, in fact, the church, the household of God, the assembly of the living God, and the pillar and foundation of the truth.
+The church is the body of Christ, the apple of his eye, grawen on his hands, and he has pledged himself to her forever.
+The church is distinguished by her gospel message, her sacred ordinances, her discipline, her great mission, and, above all, her love of Go.d. and her members' love of one another and of the world.
+Crudally, this gospel we cherish has both personal and corporate dimensions, neither of which may properly be overforcked.
+Christ Jesus is our peace: he has not only brought about peace with God, but also peace between alienated peoples?
 His purpose was to create in himself one new humanity, thus making peace, and in one body to reconcile both Jew and Gentile to God through the cross, by which he put to death their hostility.
-The church serves as a sign of God's future new world when its members live for the service of one another and their neighbors, rather than for self-focus.
-The church is the corporate dwelling place of God's Spirit, and the continuing witness to God in the world.
+The church serves as a sign of God's future new world where its members live for the service of one another and their neighbors, rather than for self.
+The church is the corporate dwelling place of God's Spirit, and the continuing withess to God in the world.

-12. Baptism and the Lord's Supper

-We believe that baptism and the Lord's Supper are ordained by the Lord Jesus himself.
-The former is connected with entrance into the new covenant community, the latter with ongoing covenant renewal.
-Together they are simultaneously God's pledge to us, divinely ordained means of grace, our public vows of submission to the once crucified and now resurrected Christ, and anticipations of his return and of the consummation of all things.
+Baptism and the Lord's Supper: We believe that baptism and the Lord's Supper are ordained by the Lord Jesus himself.
+The former is connected with entrance into the new covenant community', the latter with ongoing covenant renewalf.
+Together they are similateneously God's pledge to us, divinely ordained means of grace, our public vows of submission to the once crucified and now resurrected Christ, and anticipations of his return and of the consummation of all things.